xeokit/xeokit-bim-viewer/README.md

 ## License

-xeokit-bim-viewer is bundled with the xeokit SDK, which is provided under an [Affero GPL V3](https://github.com/xeokit/xeokit-sdk/blob/master/LICENSE.txt) dual-license, which allows free use for non-commercial purposes, with the option to buy a licence for commercial use.
-Please [Pricing](https://xeokit.io/index.html#pricing) for commercial licensing options.
+xeokit-bim-viewer is bundled within the [xeokit SDK](http://xeokit.io), which is provided under an [Affero GPL V3](https://github.com/xeokit/xeokit-sdk/blob/master/LICENSE.txt) for non-commercial use.
+See [Pricing](https://xeokit.io/index.html#pricing) for commercial licensing options.

 ## Programming API

-[````BIMViewer````](https://xeokit.github.io/xeokit-bim-viewer/docs/class/src/BIMViewer.js~BIMViewer.html) provides a complete set of methods to programmatically control it with JavaScript.
+The viewer is implemented by the [````BIMViewer````](https://xeokit.github.io/xeokit-bim-viewer/docs/class/src/BIMViewer.js~BIMViewer.html) class, which provides a complete set of methods to programmatically control it.

 Using these methods, we can create and configure a viewer, query what models are available, load models, interact with the 3D view, control the various tools, and even control the UI itself.